(pronounced “Kestra” from OR-CHESTRA)

-Caroline and Del are professional musicians who teach music and enjoy sharing their musical enthusiasm with children.
+Caroline, Del and Jane are professional musicians and teachers who enjoy sharing their musical enthusiasm with children.

-We play harp, piano, violin, viola, flute, piccolo, clarinet, recorders and saxophones.
+We play many instruments including harp, piano, violin, viola, flute, piccolo, clarinet, saxophones, recorders, guitar and mandolin.
 Our workshops are interactive and get the children involved with the programmes.
-We cater for your preferred session lengths often between 30-50 minutes.
-Curriculum links go beyond music and encompass storytelling, language, cultural and social development, design and other expressive arts, physical education, history and science.
+We cater for different session lengths, dependent on programmes, age and focus.
+Curriculum links of our programmes go beyond music and encompass storytelling, language, cultural and social development, design and other expressive arts, physical education, history and science.
+Previous school comments include:

 “The children loved it”